Liquid Fleet is aiming to double its fleet size within the next two years after the business was acquired from its original owners.

 He recruited a new senior management team, including Dirk Van Dijl as Liquid Fleet’s new financial director, who he worked with at City Car Club, and Martin Potter, originally from Aston Barclay, who was appointed as the company’s commercial director.

-During the past two years, Liquid Fleet has paid off its acquisition debt seven months early and created an Employee Ownership Trust which means the business is 100% owned by its employees.
+During the past two years, Liquid Fleet says it has paid off its acquisition debt and is creating an Employee Ownership Trust, with the business 100% owned by its employees.

 Liquid Fleet believes the benefits of the trust cannot be underestimated as the business is run and owned by the entire team.

-It now has terms in place with most of the major manufacturers, which it says enables it to provide customers with a choice of vehicles that are typically hired from six to 36 months.
+With terms in place with most of the major manufacturers, it says it is able to provide customers with a choice of vehicles that are typically hired from six to 36 months.

 “When someone rents a car, they want to travel from A to B with no hassles and we have already seen how EV rental fleets have struggled in the US,” explained Aumeerally.